liferay/liferay-docs/discover/portal/articles/110-collaboration/01-managing-documents-and-media/04-store-types.markdown

 The Advanced File System Store, like the Simple File System Store, saves files to the local file system.
-It uses a slightly different folder structure, however, and can overcome operating system limitations on the number of files that can be stored in a particular folder.
-It overcomes this limitation by programmatically creating a structure that can expand to millions of files, by alphabetically nesting the files in folders.
+It uses a slightly different folder structure, however, and can overcome operating system limitations on the number of files stored in a particular folder by programmatically creating a structure that can expand to millions of files.
+It alphabetically nests the files in folders.
 This also improves performance, as there are fewer files stored per folder.

 ![Figure 2: The Advanced File System Store creates a more nested folder structure than the Simple File System Store.](../../../images/enterprise-adv-file-system-store.png)